Jazib-Khan/Jazib-Khan/README.md

 #### About Me

 Highly motivated Full Stack Developer.
-I have a degree in Computer Science, commercial experience as a Software Developer and have immersed myself in building robust, scalable applications.
+Degree in Computer Science, commercial experience as a Software Developer and have immersed myself in building robust, scalable applications.

 </center>